ryanmccloy/Shopping-List/README.md

 Shopping List App 🤑

-_ Simple personal project using Create React App and useState_
+_ Simple personal project using Create React App and useState_ (This project is non responsive, and was just to get practice with using state for the first time)

 This can be accessed at:
 https://shopping-list-mocha.vercel.app/